CanPixel/aether/README.md

 ## Android Build

-Æther now has Tauri Android scripts, but the local Android SDK/NDK must be installed before Tauri can initialize or build the Android project.
+ÆTHER now has Tauri Android scripts, but the local Android SDK/NDK must be installed before Tauri can initialize or build the Android project.

 Install Android Studio, then install these SDK pieces through Android Studio's SDK Manager: